danrpts/webstack/README.md

 # webstack

 A lightweight webstack for Javascript SPAs.
-Built on top of Node, Gulp, Express, Backbone and Materialize with selected best patterns.
+Built on top of Node, Gulp, Express, Backbone and Materialize with selected patterns.
 This is a project for experimental and educational purposes.
 Feedback, tests and pull requests are welcomed.

 ## Install